AInsights Entry for Isoamyl Alcohol (CAS: 123-51-3)

 United Kingdom

-Post-Brexit, the UK has aligned with EU regulations regarding flavoring substances, maintaining similar approvals for isoamyl alcohol.
+Post-Brexit, the UK aligns with EU regulations regarding flavoring substances.

 Asia

-In Japan, isoamyl alcohol is permitted for use in food flavors, while in China and ASEAN countries, it is subject to specific national regulations that generally align with international standards.
+In Japan, isoamyl alcohol is permitted for use in food flavors, while in China and ASEAN countries, it is subject to specific national regulations.

 Latin America